TPL To Go

 Holds Pickup Service

-TPL To Go holds pickup is now available at all libraries.
+TPL To Go holds pickup is available at all Tacoma Public Library locations, including the Eastside Microlibrary at Eastside Community Center.

 TPL To Go hours: